The Washington Journalism and Media Conference

 CAMDEN LAYTON

-Camden Layton is a WJMC and George Mason University alum who now works as a Union Organizer with the Fairfax County Federation of Teachers.
+Camden Layton is a WJMC and George Mason University alum who now works as the Political Director of AFT Virginia.
 He graduated from Mason with his BS in Public Administration and a Master of Public Policy, specializing in Education Policy.
 During his time on campus, Camden worked in the Washington Scholars Program office and held many leadership roles, including Student Body President.
-At his current job, he helps lead digital organizing efforts for FCFT and educates members on how to effectively use social media and their networks to move their campaigns forward.
-Camden is very excited to be back with WJMC for his sixth summer!
+At his current job, he helps lead digital advocacy and organizing efforts for teachers across Virginia, and educates members on how to effectively use social media and their networks to move their campaigns forward.
+Camden is very excited to be back with WJMC for his 8th summer!

 Corey Payne